izzymsft/Kafka-Real-Time-Analytics-Demo/Resources/Data Pipeline/README.md

     ksql http://ksqldbserver-internal:8088

-1. Final step will be to create two tables in KQL to view data
+1. Final step will be to create two tables in KSQL to view data

     a.
 Open KSQL Folder and open file ksqltables